cstes/tcp-ip-objc/README.md

 # tcp-ip-objc
 Test programs for TCP/IP programming in Objective-C

-These programs are intended to be a "test suite" for a compiler.
+These programs are intended to be a "test suite" for the Portable Object Compiler (see http://users.telenet.be/stes/compiler.html).

 	./configure
 	make

 to build them.
+The Makefile uses "objc" so first install objc.

 They are essentially plain C programs, using the elementary socket interface, from the "Berkeley Unix" API.